PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Method

-where our metric (\textit{i.e.}, $sim(\hat{h}_s,\hat{h}_t)$ in Equation~\ref{eq_metric}) is used to adaptively control the knowledge transfer, and $\lambda$ is a factor to adjust the maximum of transfer ratio, which is empirically set as 0.05. {\zqh Note that the reason why we use such a loss function in Eq.~\ref{eq_kd} can be found in Appendix~\ref{appendix_mse}.}
+where $sim(\hat{h}_s,\hat{h}_t)$ in Equation~\ref{eq_metric} ($sim$ for short) is used to adaptively control the knowledge transfer, and $\lambda$ is a factor to adjust the maximum of transfer ratio, which is empirically set as 0.05 (we analyze the influence of different $\lambda$ in Section~\ref{ablation_factor}).